 Certificates of enrolment indicating place, duration of the course, amount of the scholarship are issued by Post Lauream Office located at Ca' Foscari's main building.
-Please arrange an appointment and remember to hand over a marca da bollo - stamp duty (16.00 EUR)!
+IMPORTANT: Please arrange an appointment and remember to hand over a marca da bollo [stamp duty] (16.00 EUR).

 A certificate of enrolment is required when applying for the extension of the residence permit in Italy.
+For information about VISA and residence permit please contact the Welcome Unit/Immigration Team (immigrationteam@unive.it).